siddhesh1598/Face_Mask_Detection/README.md

 # Face_Mask_Detection

 Detecting faces from the webcam and to determine whether the person is wearing a mask or not.
-The code used MobileNetV2 as a base model for transfer learning and is trained on Medical-mask-dataset from kaggle consisting of 678 images of people wearing/not wearing masks.
+The code uses MobileNetV2 as a base model for transfer learning and is trained on Medical-mask-dataset from kaggle consisting of 678 images of people wearing/not wearing masks.

+## Technical Concepts
+**MobileNetV2:** The paper can be found [here](https://arxiv.org/abs/1801.04381)

 ## Getting Started

 Clone the project repository to your local machine, then follow up with the steps as required.

-## Requirements
+### Requirements

 After cloning the repository, install the necessary requirements for the project.
 ```
 pip install -r requirements.txt
 ```

-## Training the model
+### Training

 The maskNet.model file is pre-trained in the images from the [Medical-Mask-Dataset](https://www.kaggle.com/vtech6/medical-masks-dataset).
 If you wish to train the model from scratch on your own dataset, prepare your dataset in the following way:
 1. Load the images in the "*images*" folder